shaynair/CryptoWealth/README.md

 ### Adding libraries

-You must run `python3 src/manage.py migrate` whenever you make or edit a Django model.

-You must add to `py-requirements` whenever adding a new Python package.
+You must add to `base-requirements.txt` whenever adding a new Python package.

 You must run `npm i --save <package>` whenever you add a new NPM package.